Liberté, égalité, fraternité: Usage by other nations

 Many other nations have adopted the French slogan of "liberty, equality, and fraternity" as an ideal.

-Since its founding, "Liberty, Equality and Brotherhood" has been the lemma of the Social Democratic Party of Denmark.
-In the United Kingdom the political party the Liberal Democrats refer to "the fundamental values of liberty, equality and community" in the preamble of the party's Federal Constitution, and this is printed on party membership cards.
+Since its founding, "Liberty, Equality and Brotherhood" has been the lemma of the Social Democrats of Denmark.
+In the United Kingdom, the Liberal Democrats refer to "the fundamental values of liberty, equality and community" in the preamble of the party's Federal Constitution, and this is printed on party membership cards.

-The Czech slogan "Rovnost, volnost, bratrství" was a motto of the Czech national gymnastics organization Sokol at the end of the 19th century.
+The Czech slogan of rovnost, volnost, bratrství ("Equality, Liberty, Fraternity") was a motto of the Sokol movement, a Czech national gymnastics organization, at the end of the 19th century.
 Liberal values of the fraternal organization manifested themselves in the Czech independence movement during World War I, when many Sokol members joined armies of the Allies and formed the Czechoslovak Legion to form independent Czechoslovakia in 1918.

 The Philippine National Flag has a rectangular design that consists of a white equilateral triangle, symbolizing liberty, equality, and fraternity; a horizontal blue stripe for peace, truth, and justice; and a horizontal red stripe for patriotism and valor.
 In the center of the white triangle is an eight-rayed golden sun symbolizing unity, freedom, people's democracy, and sovereignty.

-Some former colonies of the French Republic, such as Chad, Niger, and Gabon, have adopted similar three-word national mottos.
-Haiti has used it on its coins since 1872, having used "Liberte Egalite" on earlier coinage since 1828.
+Some former colonies of the French Republic, such as Chad, Niger, and Gabon, adopted similar three-word national mottos.
+Haiti used it on its coins since 1872, having used Liberte Egalite on earlier coinage since 1828.
 The idea of the slogan "Liberty, Equality, Fraternity" has influenced as natural law, the First Article of the Universal Declaration of Human Rights:

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Since 1848, the motto has been present on the throne of the Grand masters of Latin Freemasonry.
-Freedom also alludes to the inner freedom from spiritual chains that are broken with the initiatory work.
+"Freedom" also alludes to the inner freedom from spiritual chains that are broken with the initiatory work.
 Lodovico Frapolli_{it}, former Grand Master of the Grand Orient of Italy, suggested to substitute "fraternity" with "solidarity".